Radrdotfun/radr-http-434-private-payment-proof/docs/client-behavior-guide.md

-# Client behavior for HTTP 434 with ShadowPay
+# Client behavior for HTTP 434 Private Payment Proof Required

-This document describes how HTTP clients and SDKs should behave when they receive `434 Private Payment Proof Required` from a ShadowPay aware server.
+This document describes how HTTP clients and SDKs should behave when they receive `434 Private Payment Proof Required` responses, with a focus on the ShadowPay profile.

 The goal is:

-- Make behavior predictable for all ShadowPay clients.
+- Make client behavior predictable and easy to implement
-- Keep cryptographic and on chain details inside the ShadowPay SDK.
+- Keep cryptographic and on chain details inside ShadowPay SDKs
-- Let application developers work only with HTTP status codes and high level SDK calls.
+- Let application code work in terms of HTTP status codes and high level calls

 ---

-## 1. Detection and parsing
+## 1. Scope

-A ShadowPay aware client MUST detect HTTP status code `434` and SHOULD parse the response body.

-Typical detection patterns:

-- JavaScript: `if (response.status === 434)`
-- Python requests: `if resp.status_code == 434`
-- Rust reqwest: `if resp.status() == 434`
-- Go net/http: `if resp.StatusCode == 434`

-After detection, the client SHOULD parse the response body as JSON and map it into a structure such as:

-    interface ShadowPayRequirement {
-      status: number;            // should be 434
-      title?: string;
-      detail?: string;
-      proof_type?: string;
-      payment_scheme?: string;
-      invoice_id?: string;
-      currency?: string;
-      amount?: string;
-      escrow_account?: string;
-      metadata?: Record<string, unknown>;
-    }

-Clients SHOULD tolerate missing optional fields and default `payment_scheme` to `shadowpay_v1` if it is not present.
+This guide covers:

+- Generic behavior for any client that understands HTTP 434
+- ShadowPay specific behavior when 434 is used with the ShadowPay profile
+- Error handling and mapping of follow up responses

+It does not define the 434 status code itself.
+That is done in the core 434 specification.
+It also does not define ShadowPay cryptography; that is handled by ShadowPay protocol documentation and SDKs.

 ---

+## 2. Generic client behavior for HTTP 434

+Any client that understands 434, independent of ShadowPay, SHOULD follow this pattern.

+1. Detect `434 Private Payment Proof Required`.
+2. Parse the response body to extract:
+   - payment scheme identifier
+   - payment context identifier (for example invoice or session id)
+   - optional metadata about the resource or plan

-## 2. Decision: whether to pay and prove
+3. Decide whether the client is allowed to pay for this resource:

-Receiving `434` does not mean the client must always pay.
-The client or SDK MUST decide according to application rules whether it is appropriate to satisfy the requirement.

-Inputs into this decision:

-- Application configuration or policy.
+   - check application configuration
-- User consent settings.
+   - check user consent or policy
-- Allow lists or deny lists of hosts, paths, and methods.
-- Spending limits such as maximum invoice amount or per day caps.

-Typical patterns:

-- Interactive application: prompt the user before starting the ShadowPay flow.
-- Headless agent: obey a configuration file that specifies which endpoints can trigger ShadowPay payments.
-- Backend service: use static configuration and environment variables to decide which resources are allowed to be paid.

-If the client decides not to satisfy the 434 requirement it SHOULD:

-- Not retry automatically.
-- Surface an error that includes the status code and the `detail` field from the response body.
+   - check spending limits

+4. If paying is allowed:
+   - use the relevant private payment system to make sure a valid payment exists for the given context
+   - generate a private payment proof linked to that context

+5. Retry the original request, attaching the proof in headers or body fields defined by the payment system.

+6. Interpret the new response:
+   - `2xx` means success and the resource is available
+   - `4xx` codes such as `422`, `409`, `423`, `425`, `428` indicate specific
+     proof or payment issues
+   - another `434` usually means a configuration or integration problem

+Clients that do not understand 434 treat it as a generic 4xx error.

 ---

-## 3. Integration with the ShadowPay SDK
+## 3. ShadowPay specific behavior

-A ShadowPay client SHOULD delegate most work to a ShadowPay SDK.

-High level algorithm:

-1. Detect status `434`.
-2. Parse the JSON response into a `ShadowPayRequirement`.
-3. Pass the requirement and original request context into a helper provided by the SDK.

-For example in TypeScript:

-    const requirement = await response.json() as ShadowPayRequirement;

-    const result = await shadowpay.handleRequirement({
-      requirement,
+When the response is produced by a ShadowPay aware server using the ShadowPay profile, clients and SDKs SHOULD follow the ShadowPay specific rules in this section.

+### 3.1.
+Detecting ShadowPay 434 responses

+A 434 response can come from any private payment system.
+To decide whether to use ShadowPay, a client SHOULD inspect the response body fields.

+Common patterns that indicate a ShadowPay profile:

+- `payment_scheme` field contains a value such as `shadowpay_v1`
+- Additional fields like `invoice_id`, `currency`, `amount`, and `escrow_account` match ShadowPay conventions
+- Documentation for the endpoint states that it uses ShadowPay

+Typical response body:

+    {
+      "status": 434,
+      "title": "Private Payment Proof Required",
+      "detail": "This endpoint requires a valid ShadowPay payment proof.", "proof_type": "groth16",
+      "payment_scheme": "shadowpay_v1",
+      "invoice_id": "inv_abc123",
+      "currency": "USDC",
+      "amount": "encrypted",
+      "escrow_account": "EscrowPDA1111111111111111111111111111111",
-      originalRequest: {
+      "metadata": {
-        method,
-        url,
-        headers,
-        body
+        "resource": "/v1/chat",
+        "plan": "pro",
+        "interval": "monthly"
       }
+    }

+If `payment_scheme` matches a ShadowPay scheme that the client supports, the client SHOULD route handling to a ShadowPay SDK.

+### 3.2.
+Decision to pay

+Before engaging ShadowPay, a client SHOULD decide whether payment is allowed.

+Inputs into this decision:

+- Allow lists of hosts and paths that are allowed to trigger ShadowPay
+- Maximum price or spend per operation or per day
+- User consent or configuration for subscriptions and one shot payments
+- Application specific rules such as required scopes or plans

+A typical pattern:

+- Back office or CLI tools ask for explicit user confirmation
+- Agents and services follow a policy configuration file
+- Browser and mobile apps store user settings for each domain

+If payment is not allowed, the client SHOULD:

+- Not retry automatically
+- Surface an error containing the 434 status and the `detail` text

+### 3.3.
+Interaction with ShadowPay SDKs

+Once the client decides that paying is acceptable, it SHOULD delegate to a ShadowPay SDK.
+ShadowPay SDKs are expected to provide helpers that:

+- Look up or create invoices
+- Confirm that payments exist or are pending
+- Generate Groth16 proofs with the correct merkle root and nullifier
+- Return the header values that must be attached to the retry request

+A typical high level flow in pseudocode:

+    const requirement = await resp.json(); // 434 response body

+    const decision = await shadowpay.decide({
+      scheme: requirement.payment_scheme,
+      invoiceId: requirement.invoice_id,
+      currency: requirement.currency,
+      metadata: requirement.metadata
     });

-    if (!result.shouldRetry) {
+    if (!decision.shouldPay) {
-      throw new Error("ShadowPay requirement not satisfied");
+      throw new Error("ShadowPay payment not allowed for this request");
     }

-    const retriedResponse = await fetch(url, result.updatedRequestInit);

-The SDK is responsible for:

-- Locating or creating a ShadowPay invoice that matches `invoice_id` or the metadata.
-- Ensuring that a payment exists for this invoice and scheme.
-- Generating a Groth16 proof, a merkle root, and a nullifier.
-- Constructing updated headers and body fields for the retry.

-This keeps application code focused on control flow rather than cryptography.

----

-## 4. Attaching ShadowPay proof material

-When retrying the original request after satisfying the payment requirement, the client MUST attach ShadowPay proof material using the headers defined in the ShadowPay profile.

-Typical header set:

-- `X-ShadowPay-Proof`
-- `X-ShadowPay-Nullifier`
-- `X-ShadowPay-Merkle-Root`
-- `X-ShadowPay-Invoice-Id`
-- `X-ShadowPay-Escrow-Account` (if escrow is used)
-- `X-ShadowPay-Scheme`

-Example in JavaScript:

     const proof = await shadowpay.generateProof({
       invoiceId: requirement.invoice_id,
+      escrowAccount: requirement.escrow_account,
-      scheme: requirement.payment_scheme ?? "shadowpay_v1"
+      scheme: requirement.payment_scheme
     });

+    // Retry with proof attached
-    const retriedResponse = await fetch(originalUrl, {
+    const retried = await fetch(originalUrl, {
       method: originalMethod,
       headers: {
         ...originalHeaders,